gabe00122/personal-site/src/posts/basic-actor-critic.md

 $\bold{w} \leftarrow \bold{w} + \alpha^\bold{w} \delta \nabla \hat\upsilon (S,\bold{w})$

-The temporal difference error can be used to improve the critic predictions by moving in the direction of the gradient at S times the td_error.
+The temporal difference error can be used to improve the critic predictions by moving in the direction of the gradient at S, scaled by the TD error.
-Value(S+1) + reward is a better prediction than value(S) and our td error already represents this difference.
+Value(S+1) + reward is a better prediction then Value(S), and our TD error already represents this difference.
-If we simply move a step in the direction of the gradient of the value at S multiplied by the td error our value estimations will improve.
+If we simply move a step in the direction of the gradient of the value at S, multiplied by the TD error, our value estimations should improve.

-We're also providing a way for our later state predictions to influence our earlier state predictions so that with enough repetitions the predictions at the end of the episode should help determine the predictions at the beginning of the episode.
+We're also providing a way for our later state predictions to influence our earlier state predictions, so that with enough repetitions, the predictions at the end of the episode should help determine the predictions at the beginning of the episode.

-This is technically semi-gradient decent because the gradient at value(S+1) is ignored, a consequence of this is that the value function doesn't converge to the true reward approximation but a point close to it called td fixed point.
+This is technically semi-gradient decent because the gradient at Value(S+1) is ignored.
+A consequence of this is that the value function doesn't converge to the true reward approximation but a point close to it called TD fixed point.

 ```python
 def update_params(params, grad, step_size):